joshglenn/react-native-wiki/How-to-Contribute.md

 ## Development Workflow

-After cloning React Native, run `yarn` to fetch its dependencies.
+After cloning React Native, open the directory and run `yarn` to install its dependencies.

 Then, you can run several commands:

 - `yarn start` starts the Metro packager server.
 - `yarn lint` checks the code style.